• Search Search Please fill out this field.

 Comparative Advantage

-Ricardo introduced the law comparative advantage , which states that countries can attain the maximum benefits through free trade.
+Ricardo introduced the law of comparative advantage , which states that countries can attain the maximum benefits through free trade.
 Ricardo demonstrated that if countries prioritize producing the goods that they can produce more cheaply than other countries (i.e., where they have a comparative advantage) they will be able to produce more goods in total than they would by limiting trade.

 Advantages and Disadvantages of Free Trade